jeswid/DSE4211_Trading_Strategy/README.md

 ```

 **Repository Structure**
-1) src folder: Contains Jupyter Notebooks for data processing, feature engineering, model training, and backtesting.
+1) src folder: Contains Jupyter Notebooks for our trading strategy.

 2) data folder: Contains historical pricing data from January 2024 to 28 March 2025 for BTC, SPY, and TLT in the xlsx file named as **pricing_data.xlsx** as well as other processed data that contains results of our portfolio strategy.

-3) plot folder: Contains our plots of portfolio values for the various portfolio strategies.

-In the folders, there are also archive folders.
-These contains strategies that we tested but were not chosen as our ultimate trading strategy for our test period.

 This project is an assignment from a NUS course - DSE4211: Digital Currencies.